Avaraboy/JAVASCRIPT/README.md

 git commit -m “[descriptive message]”     <!-- commit your staged content as a new commit snapshot -->

+git push [alias] [branch]    <!-- Transmit local branch commits to the remote repository branch -->

 git pull   <!-- fetch and merge any commits from the tracking remote branch -->